 Summer Study Abroad: Comparative Health Care Systems

-CREDIT: SOC 390 for 8 credit hours (equivalent of 2 courses).
+SOC 390 is offered for 8 credit hours (equivalent of 2 courses).
 Fulfills 2 electives for the Sociology major or minor.
 Fulfills 1 elective for the Global Health, Culture, amp Society minor.

 Classroom lectures and discussion: Classroom work includes seminars at University College in London.
 Emory University sociologists and British professors conduct these sessions.
 Daily seminars during the first week concentrate on the origins and description of the British National Health Service and the U.S. health care system.
 Subsequent meetings pertain to various components of health services in Britain.
 Daily seminars during the last week integrate previous lectures and the research projects.